hvesalai/keybus/README.md

 # keybusdev.ko

-A Linux Kernel Module to interact with DSC keybus protocol using GPIO on Raspberry PI
+A Linux Kernel Module for interacting with the DSC keybus protocol using GPIO on Linux.

 ## Features

 * exposes a /dev/keybus device for reading all the packets arriving from the alarm system
 * exposes a kernel object under /sys/keybus for reading the latest state of the alarm system and statistics

-Tested on `Linux raspberrypi 4.1.13+ #826 PREEMPT Fri Nov 13 20:13:22 GMT 2015 armv6l GNU/Linux`
+Tested on Raspberry Pi B (Rev 2.1 UK) using `Linux raspberrypi 4.1.13+ #826 PREEMPT Fri Nov 13 20:13:22 GMT 2015 armv6l GNU/Linux`.

-## Usage:
+## Installation

-Connect keybus CLK to GPIO 24 and keybus DATA to GPIO 23.
+Connect keybus DATA to GPIO 23 and keybus CLK to GPIO 24.
 Remember that keybus is 12V where as Raspberry PI can only cope with 3.3V.
 You need some shield in between.
 For example, the shield shown below is based on configuring the GPIO ports as pull up and then pulling them down to GRDN